-When I set out to write my upcoming book, Strategic SaaS Marketing, I also started stepping up my blogging and content marketing game.
-My assumption at the time was that I was going to appeal to American male entrepreneurs in their 30’s.
+When I set out to write my upcoming book, SaaS Marketing Essentials, I also started stepping up my blogging and content marketing game.
+My assumption at the time was that I was going to appeal to American male entrepreneurs in their 30s.
 That’s exactly what I am, so why not make the assumption?

 What I’ve come to learn, is that there is much more international interest in what I am writing about than I had realized.
 This is a map from Google Analytics of the geographic locations of website visitors:

 While there is still a heavy American following, there is also a strong European following, as well as Southeast Asia and Australia.
 It is hard to know what you don’t know unless you become obsessed with knowing who your audience is, and trying not to let your assumptions get in the way.

 The other day I was in a conversation with a friend about how many independent workers are using the word “consultant”.
 Many designers are operating under this title as they operate their businesses as one.
 However, the thing I find strange is that a consultant is simply one that provides advice, or a plan.
 The technician or artist is the one that produces the actual work.
 Technically speaking, if you are calling yourself a consultant, you shouldn’t be doing any of the work yourself, but instead advising the client.

 However, the common use of the word “consultant” does envelop not only those who provide strategy-only but also those who do the work.